LostFocusRemedies/mtTools_public/README.md

 ### IKFK Fast
 A polite IKFK snapper, that's designed to be easy to configure, and performant.

+### Local Constraint Manager
+A utility windows that lists all the constraints created in scene by the animator.
+Will help in confusing times.

 ## Installation

 Each tool can be installed independently.
 See the README in each tool's directory for specific installation instructions.